 He began drawing in early childhood.
 Later he received four years of formal training at the Paier School of Art in Hamden, Connecticut, and earned a scholarship at Lyme Academy of Fine Art in Old Lyme, Connecticut where he studied painting and sculpture.
 He has since dedicated his life to the study of painting and has supported himself solely on the sale of his artwork as a plein air artist for the past thirty-five years.

-Charles is an award-winning artist who has been honored most recently in 2017 with a Second Prize for his painting "Shockoe Bottom Fire Escape" from Peter Trippi, Editor-in-Chief of Fine Art Connoisseur magazine during Plein Air Richmond 2017.
+Charles is an award-winning artist who has been honored most recently in 2018 with a Third Place award in the Bucks County Plein Air Festival Quickdraw and in 2017 with a Second Prize for his painting "Shockoe Bottom Fire Escape" from Peter Trippi, Editor-in-Chief of Fine Art Connoisseur magazine during Plein Air Richmond 2017.
 Also in 2017 Charles was awarded the Emmett Fritz Award for Best Oil Painting for his painting "Hanover Industrial Park" in the Honors Show in St. Augustine, FL.
 In 2016 his painting, Banyan Land, won Best of Show, Jean Wagner Troemel Award at the Spring Members Show and then in 2015 with awards that include a "First Place" award in the 2015 Paradise Paint Out Quickdraw in Islamorada, FL and "Honorable Mention" at the 2015 Lighthouse Art Center Plein Air Festival in Tequesta, FL.
 He has been commissioned for paintings in such diverse locations as the New York Stock Exchange, The Meadowlands racetrack in New Jersey, Saratoga Springs, New York, and Epcot.
 Charles's work is collected internationally.